 The JetBlue Card Is the Annual Fee-Free Inferior Version

-- There’s also a fee-free JetBlue credit card
+- There’s also an annual fee-free JetBlue credit card

 - But that version comes with a much lower 10k sign-up bonus